ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-08-27-integrating-ssgts-into-gha.md

 ### Known Issues

 The Content Test Filtering tool currently has some limitations.
 For example, it doesn't report a brand new rule introduced by the PR, nor when a test scenario is modified.
-These issues are being reported in the [issues page](https://github.com/mildas/content-test-filtering/issues )and will be eventually fixed.
+These issues are being reported in the [issues page](https://github.com/mildas/content-test-filtering/issues) and will be eventually fixed.

 Rules that require services do not play well with container so it will always fail.
 The solution is to use virtual machines, but this means supporting our own worker instances in Github Actions and this is not planned at the moment.